 Weddings.
 Births.
 Big anniversaries.
 Illnesses.
 Deaths.

-And you don’t get to choose whether they happen during the off season.
+You don’t get to choose the timing.
 Cheap tickets may not be an option.
 (This trip coincided with spring break = Expensive flights!!)

 Where possible, keep wiggle room in your budget so you can make those important trips without undue financial stress.